 In the image of the apples, I moved in really close and shot down on them so that the apples filled my frame.

 Notice in the image below I asked my husband to take of my son and I that we get a bit lost in our environment because he was standing so far from us.
 There’s nothing wrong with that image but I really wanted the main subject of the photo to be my son and I and the pretty sunset and dunes to be secondary to the story.
 In the second image, I asked my husband to move closer to us and take the photo.
 Do you see how in that image your eye goes right to my son and I first before taking in the scenery?

 Composition is a powerful tool for taking great images whether it’s with your Iphone or a DSLR.

 There’s nothing wrong with centering your subject in your photos.
 This works especially well for portraits, but varying your composition will add visual interest to your photos.
 The Rule of Thirds is a great compositional tool to try and involves placing important elements in your photo along intersecting points in a 3×3 grid, which equally divides the image into nine parts.
 This concept can be applied to any genre of photography, whether photographing people or landscape for example.

-When taking a portrait, placing your subjects eyes so that they align with the rule of thirds will draw the viewer immediately to her eyes.
-When photographing landscapes, placing the horizon along the top third of the frame according to the Rule of Thirds will make your image stronger.
+When taking a portrait, place your subject’s eyes so that they align with the rule of thirds; this will draw the viewer immediately to her eyes.
+When photographing landscapes, place the horizon along the top third of the frame according to the Rule of Thirds to make your image stronger.